tallero/misc/README.md

 # misc

-- *create_web_cert*: apparently certbot gen
+## Python scripts

+- *certbot_extra_formats*: write a "Let's Ecrypt" certificate compatible with a given application;
-- *pic2pdf*, python script to create pdf files from sets of pictures
+- *pic2pdf*, create pdf files from sets of pictures;
-- *who_depends_on*, script that returns linux module depending on the given input
+- *who_depends_on*, returns linux module depending on the given input.